Create Accounts and Affiliations

 After completing this unit, you’ll be able to:

 - Identify the six default account record types in EDA.

 - Describe the difference between affiliations and primary affiliations.

 - Describe how affiliation mapping works.

-In HEDA, academic departments, administrative departments, sports teams, and other institutions are represented as accounts.
-You connect these various accounts to contacts through affiliations.
-In HEDA, an affiliation is different from a relationship.
-A relationship connects contacts to other contacts—we’ll talk about those in another unit.
-These affiliated accounts are distinguished by their record types.
+In EDA, an affiliation is different from a relationship.
+By contrast, a relationship connects contacts to other contacts—we talk about those in another unit.
+For now, let’s focus on affiliated accounts, which are distinguished by their record types.

-In addition to the Administrative Account record type, HEDA provides six other record types out of the box:
+In addition to the Administrative Account and Household Account record types, EDA provides five other account record types out-of-the box:

 - Academic Program

 - Educational Institution

 Affiliations (really affiliated accounts) are important because students and other kinds of contacts generally have so many of them.
 Salesforce helps you manage them, whether you have 2, 20, or 200.
 You can also designate the contact’s role for each affiliation—such as student, faculty, athlete, teaching assistant, and more—so that you can easily identify how that contact is connected to that account.